AllyOMara/Coding-Club/Pong/README.md

 Main Features
-- Two Players, movable within a boundary
+- Two Players, movable within a given boundary
-- The players are given a boundary
-- A ball, movable within a boundary
+- A ball, movable within the same boundary
 - The ball is interactable
 - Scoring system
 - Title screen